Putting facts first

 So, expectations and outcomes are sometimes at variance with one another, and that is why we as ophthalmologists have to communicate to our peers what the evidence is for certain scientific claims that are being made by doctors and also by the industry.
 I believe that academia has a very important role in designing those kinds of studies and also coming up with answers.
 That is what we try to do here on a consistent basis.
 A final example of course is the ESCRS PREMED study, where we tried to find the best approach for preventing cystoid macular oedema after cataract surgery in routine phaco and in patients who have diabetes.

 Registries are also important in terms of evidence-based medicine and I have been involved in establishing the European Cornea and Cell transplantation registry (ECCTR).
-The format and the backbone are being created and now the database is being filled with data from countries that have already national registries like Scandinavia United Kingdom the Netherlands, and we are having discussions with France and Germany and some eastern European countries.
+The format and the backbone are being created and now the database is being filled with data from countries that have already national registries like in Scandinavia, the United Kingdom and the Netherlands, and we are having discussions with France and Germany and some eastern European countries.
 Registries provide real-world big data and can sometimes answer questions on a wider perspective, but when it comes to measuring the effect of specific interventions I believe that randomised clinical trials remain an invaluable instrument.

 Rudy Nuijts was interviewed by Roibeard Ó hÉineacháin, Contributing Editor, EuroTimes